 Also, several of the listed species above are known to produce antibiotics.
 One thing to consider is that if these organisms are spore-forming, antibiotic-producing bacteria, then it’s very possible that several of them (the clear majority in this product, which have not been studied) are competing with microorganisms in the gut for resources and may be difficult to control with antibiotics if they were to ever cause an infection.

 The Clinical Evidence on Probiotics

-However, the old formulation claims to be tested in a clinical trial and claims to be beneficial for symptoms of IBS.
+The old formulation claims to be tested in a clinical trial and claims to be beneficial for symptoms of irritable bowel syndrome.
 In fact, most of the paleo community has promoted the product because of this clinical evidence.
-Let’s look at this study.
+Let’s look at the study.